biodiversitydata-se/ala-map-plugin/README.md

 ## Features

-### Version 3.1
+### Version 3
+* Upgraded plugin from Grails 2 to Grails 3.
-* Added autoZIndex preserves zIndex of added layers.
+* Added `autoZIndex` to preserve zIndex of added layers.
-* Added preserveZIndex prevents the default behaviour of bringing the selected layer to the front.
+* Added `preserveZIndex` to prevent the default behaviour of bringing the selected layer to the front.
-* Added addLayersControlHeading to include heading on Leaflet layer selector.
+* Added `addLayersControlHeading` to include heading on Leaflet layer selector.
-* Added trackWindowHeight to adjust map height with browser window height.
+* Added `trackWindowHeight` to adjust map height with browser window height.
-* Added minMapHeight to set a minimum height of map when trackWindowHeight is true.
+* Added `minMapHeight` to set a minimum height of map when trackWindowHeight is true.
 * Default maxZoom update to 21.
-* Added otherLayers which specifies the base layers that will be available (including the default baseLayer).
+* Added `otherLayers` which specifies the base layers that will be available (including the default baseLayer).
+* Added `overlays` parameter to init map with passed overlays.
-* Draw option circlemarker is by default false.
+* `Circlemarker` drawing option is by default false.
 * Fullscreen button added by default.
 * New control LegendImage to show Geoserver's legend as image.
+* WMS layer default opacity increased to 0.5.
+* Loading gif removed when location lookup fails.
+* Zoom after resolving location using Geocoder lookup.

 ### Version 2.1.1
 * Added a new option called editOptions.
 This is passed to edit control in Leaflet Draw.